 The practices contained in the Framework apply to any business or organisation.
 For companies that already have their own anti-corruption policy, or share an industry-wide one, the Framework can be customised to suit particular requirements.

-An assessment of these results can be found in our white paper Combating corruption: are businesses doing enough? which looks at the challenges companies face implementing robust adequate procedures.
+A report on our anti-corruption assessments can be found in our white paper Combating corruption: are businesses doing enough? which looks at the challenges companies face implementing robust adequate procedures.

 GoodCorporation has been working with international organisations since the start of the millennium to test the strength and effectiveness of their ethics and compliance programmes.
 Since the Bribery Act was passed, GoodCorporation has been testing the robustness of adequate procedures using the GoodCorporation Framework on Bribery & Corruption.